jkohlin/wordpress-basics/personal-portfolio.md

 2. Clone the Github repository into your local themes folder (make sure to pick the SSH clone URL).

 ## 2 - Base files
-In the folder you just cloned into your themes folder you'll find the very basic files required by Wordpress to treat the files as a theme.
+In the folder you just cloned WE NOW NEED TO ADDthe very basic files required by Wordpress to treat the files as a theme.
 The files are empty, and it's now up to you to fill them out with the required code.

 #### Tasks
 1. Create the following files: